arminnorouzi/machine_learning_course_UofA_MECE610/README.md

 - * L03- Support Vector Machine: including sklean implementation
 - * L04- Deep Learning: including hand-written and TensorFlow implementation
 - * L05- Reinforcement Learning with Matlab Implementation
+- * L06- Model Predictive Control Design based on Deep Learning Models

+# Versions:
+- Tested with Matlab 2021a and 2022a
+- Developed with TensorFlow 2.8
+- Develop with Python 3 and compatible with Google Collaboratory